-You must have insurance to cover any damage you do to someone else's property or person.
-That's called liability and isn't negotiable.
+You must have liability insurance to cover any damage you do to someone else's property or person.
 Collision insurance covers repairs to your car if you have an accident.

 Unless you owe the bank money on your car, you probably don't have to have collision or comprehensive coverage, especially if your car is older.
 Not having collision insurance will save you money - unless you have an accident.